-The two main kinds of surgical treatment are percutaneous coronary intervention, where the artery is pushed open and a small scaffold called a stent is inserted to keep the artery open, and coronary artery bypass graft, where the affected artery is replaced with an undamaged artery from elsewhere in your body (usually your leg).
+There are two main kinds of surgical intervention for angina.
+Percutaneous coronary intervention, where the artery is pushed open and a small scaffold, called a stent, is inserted to keep the artery open.
+And coronary artery bypass graft, where the affected artery is replaced with an undamaged artery from elsewhere in your body (usually your leg).